With 3 bold marks, Indigenous women helped revive a once-banned tradition

 "A lot of people are still scared," said Whalen-Lunn.
 "You all of a sudden became this pillar of strength to me."

-The two women are carrying on the skin stitching tradition for their daughters — to show them it's OK to take pride in who you are, said Whalen-Lunn said, who is a mother to three daughters.
+The two women are carrying on the skin stitching tradition for their daughters — to show them it's OK to take pride in who you are, said Whalen-Lunn, who is a mother to three daughters.

 "It's more than just your appearance.
 It changes the way that you carry yourself.
 And we're doing it so that our girls can," she said.